 5-star rated fans are today facing tough competition from their superior counterpart – BLDC fans.
 These fans operate on brushless DC (BLDC) motors which are highly energy efficient and reliable.
 A BLDC fan can generate a superior airflow than a 5-star rated fan while consuming 65% less power.

-Atomberg Technologies was the first company to introduce this pioneering concept of the BLDC motor in India with its Gorilla range of fans.
+Atomberg Technologies was the first company to introduce this pioneering concept of the BLDC motor in India with its Atomberg range of fans.
 These fans consume only 28W at maximum speed while delivering a high volume of airflow.

 Apart from being super energy efficient, BLDC fans can run up to three times longer on inverter battery and also perform well during voltage fluctuations as their voltage range is quite wide (110V-285V).
-All Gorilla fans come with a smart remote with advanced features like breeze mode, timer mode, boost mode, and sleep mode to make your cooling experience more convenient and comfortable.
+All Atomberg fans come with a smart remote with advanced features like breeze mode, timer mode, boost mode, and sleep mode to make your cooling experience more convenient and comfortable.